Actify

 4-Week Meeting Question Rollout Plan

 Drop these into existing meetings.
-No new calendar events.
-Each week escalates trust one notch — by week 4, your team talks differently.
+No new calendar invites.
+Each week builds trust one notch — by week 4, your team talks differently.

 1